COMMONWEALTH PREVENTION ALLIANCE

 Section 4.
 Fiscal Year.

-The Corporation’s fiscal year shall be July 1 to June 30 of each year.
+The Corporation’s fiscal year shall be January 1 through December 31 of each year.

 Section 1.
 Membership.

-Members are individuals and organizations that shall be:
+Members are individuals, organizations, and coalitions that shall be:

-• entitled to vote at the annual meeting,
+- entitled to vote at the annual meeting, and

-The Directors shall determine the amount of dues annually.
-One person shall be limited to one membership per year.
-All membership terms are from July 1 to June 30 and must be renewed annually.
+The directors shall determine the dollar amount of dues annually.
+All membership terms are from January 1 through December 31 and must be renewed annually.
+The directors will determine a discounted student rate.

 MEETING OF MEMBERS

-Electronic notice for meetings where votes will be taken, stating the place, day and hour of any meeting of members shall be delivered, to each member entitled to vote at such meetings, not less than ten (10) days nor more than thirty (30) days before the date of any special meeting and not less than thirty (30) days before the date of the annual meeting, by or at the direction of the President, or the Secretary, or the Directors.
-In case of a special meeting or when required by statute or by these bylaws, the purpose of which the meeting is called shall be state in the notice.
-If the notice is sent electronically, it shall be deemed delivered when a receipt of said notice is sent back to the person who originally sent the e-mail.
-Actual attendance is considered to be a waiver of written notice.
+Electronic notice for meetings where votes will be taken, stating the place, day, and hour of any meeting of members shall be delivered, to each member entitled to vote at such meetings.
+Notice shall be given not less than ten (10) days or more than thirty (30) days before the date of any special meeting and not less than thirty (30) days before the date of the annual meeting, by or at the direction of the president, or the secretary, or the directors.
+In case of a special meeting or when required by statute or by these bylaws, the purpose for which the meeting is called shall be stated in the notice.

 BOARD OF DIRECTORS